dennislwm/sudoku-cli/README.rst

   Usage: sudoku [OPTIONS]

     A command line tool for taking a file encoding sudoku problems and writing their solutions to either stdout (by default) or an output file.

   Options:
     -i, --input_file TEXT   File containing encoded sudoku problems.  [required] -o, --output_file TEXT  File to write solutions to.
+    -s, --size INTEGER      Size of the encoded sudoku problems.
+Defaults to 9.
     --help                  Show this message and exit.